ElsevierSoftwareX/SOFTX-D-20-00038/asvtorch/recipes/sitw/ivector/README.md

-# VoxCeleb i-vector recipe
+# SITW i-vector recipe

 ## Recipe description

 - Feature extraction and UBM training using Kaldi
+- UBM training using VoxCeleb1
-- I-vector extractor training using VoxCeleb2 data
+- I-vector extractor training using VoxCeleb1 and VoxCeleb2
 - PLDA scoring of `core-core` and `core-multi` trial lists
 - Outputs EERs and minDCFs
 - Similar to the recipe used in the following publication: